Iyed-bit/Missing-People-Face-Detection/README.md

 # Missing People Face Detection
 This is a project using InsightFace model to detect missing people which is based on the CNN deep learning algorithm.
+We have provided some random people pictures you can use to see if they are missing or not.

 ## Running the Demo